sfigg/commercialization-public/design/device-experiences/OEM-credential-guard.md

 # Windows Defender Credential Guard hardware requirements

-Credential Guard uses virtualization-based security to isolate and protect secrets (e.g., NTLM password hashes and Kerberos ticket-granting tickets) to block pass-the-hash or pass-the-ticket(PtH) attacks.
+Windows Defender Credential Guard uses virtualization-based security to isolate and protect secrets (e.g., NTLM password hashes and Kerberos ticket-granting tickets) to block pass-the-hash or pass-the-ticket(PtH) attacks.
+When Windows Defender Credential Guard is enabled, NTLMv1, MS-CHAPv2, Digest, and CredSSP cannot use the signed-in credentials.
+Thus, single sign-on does not work with these protocols.
+However, applications can prompt for credentials or use credentials stored in the Windows Vault which are not protected by Windows Defender Credential Guard with any of these protocols.

-**IT Professionals:** To learn how to deploy Credential Guard in your enterprise, see [Protect derived domain credentials with Credential Guard](https://docs.microsoft.com/en-us/windows/access-protection/credential-guard/credential-guard#hardware-and-software-requirements).
+It is strongly recommended that valuable credentials, such as the sign-in credentials, not be used with any of these protocols.
+If these protocols must be used by domain or Azure AD users, secondary credentials should be provisioned for these use cases.

+When Windows Defender Credential Guard is enabled, Kerberos does not allow unconstrained Kerberos delegation or DES encryption, not only for signed-in credentials, but also prompted or saved credentials.

+**Note:** Intel TXT fully works when enabled and operates in parallel with Windows Defender Credential Guard.

 For a better understanding of what Windows Defender Credential Guard is and what attacks it protects againt, see [Deep Dive into Credential Guard](https://mva.microsoft.com/en-us/training-courses/deep-dive-into-credential-guard-16651).

+**IT Professionals:** To learn how to deploy Windows Defender Credential Guard in your enterprise, see [Protect derived domain credentials with Credential Guard](https://docs.microsoft.com/en-us/windows/access-protection/credential-guard/credential-guard#hardware-and-software-requirements).

-For a device to support Crendential Guard as specified in the Windows Hardware Compatibility Requirements (WHCR), you as the OEM must provide the following hardware, software, or firmware features.
+For a device to support Windows Defender Credential Guard as specified in the Windows Hardware Compatibility Requirements (WHCR), you as the OEM must provide the following hardware, software, or firmware features.